A table is used to display large data sets that can be easily laid out in a simple grid with column headers.

 Use compact spacing when:

-- You need to show as much data as possible on one page.
+- You need to show as much data as possible on 1 page.

 - You need to show data in a small space.
 For example in modal or wizard.